Oaxacan cuisine: Chocolate

 Tejate served in a painted gourd bowl/cup in Zaachila.

 Oaxaca is an important producer and exporter of coffee, but the more important drink is chocolate.
 Oaxaca is one of the Mexican states that produces cacao, along with Veracruz, Tabasco, Chiapas, Morelos, Guerrero, and Michoacán.
 Cacao and chocolate have been used in the state as food, drink, and medicine.
 In the past, the cacao beans served as a form of money.

 Woman pouring chocolate and milk at a stand in the municipal market in Villa de Etla.

 In the center of the city of Oaxaca, various businesses grind and prepare cacao for hot chocolate drinks, moles, and more.
 The best known of these businesses is El Mayordomo.
 Inside, their large mills grind beans that are then mixed with sugar and other flavourings such as almonds and cinnamon.
 Most of the cacao is processed for drinking.
-Hot chocolate is prepared with the chocolate mixture with water or milk and heated in a pot or pitcher.
+Hot chocolate is prepared with the chocolate mixture, corn flour and water or milk, heated in a pot or pitcher.
 Before serving, a froth is created using a special instrument, which is twirled rapidly by rubbing the handles between the palms.
-The resulting cacao beverage containing the froth is named Pozonque.
+The resulting cacao beverage containing the froth is named pozonque.
+The Oaxacan pan de yema, a type of pan dulce, is typically eaten with the pozonque hot chocolate drink.

-Though most chocolate is consumed as a hot drink, it is also an important ingredient in a cold beverage called tejate.
+Though most chocolate is consumed as a hot drink, it is also an important ingredient in a cold beverage called tejate, typical to Oaxaca.
 The preparation is made with fermented corn, cacao, and the seed of the mamey fruit.
 It is traditionally served in dried and painted gourds.
 Tejate is usually found in the towns just outside the city of Oaxaca.
 It is similar to the pozol of Chiapas.
 The drink was previously considered a complete meal.
 However, tejate is becoming less common and harder to find.